readthedocs/readthedocs.org/docs/dev/settings.rst

 .. envvar:: RTD_STRIPE_PUBLISHABLE
 .. envvar:: RTD_DJSTRIPE_WEBHOOK_SECRET

-Ethical Ads secrets
+Ethical Ads variables
 ~~~~~~~~~~~~~~~~~~~

-The following secrets are required to use ``ethicalads`` in dev:
+The following variables are required to use ``ethicalads`` in dev:

 .. envvar:: RTD_USE_PROMOS